 Their practice has been endorsed through support from Arts Council England, The British Council, European Leonardo Fellowships, the McColl Arts Foundation, Cass Sculpture Foundation, the Henry Moore Foundation and University for the Creative Arts.

-Evelyn trained as a Printed Textiles designer at Winchester College of Art and The Royal College of Art and has since worked as a designer of textiles and ceramics for companies such as Habitat, Esprit, Marks and Spencer, French Connection and George Davies.
+Evelyn trained as a Printed Textiles designer at Winchester College of Art and The Royal College of Art and initially worked as a designer of textiles and ceramics for companies such as Habitat, Esprit, Marks and Spencer, French Connection and George Davies.

-She has worked in Germany, Italy and Zimbabwe in her capacity as a designer and has been awarded The South East Arts Travel Bursary to Mexico..
+She has worked in Germany, Italy and Zimbabwe in her capacity as a designer and was been awarded The South East Arts Travel Bursary to Mexico.

 She has taught at Norwich College of Art, The Royal College of Art, University of East London, ESMOD Berlin, Bauhaus University Weimar and the University for Creative Arts where she is currently Senior Lecturer on the B.A.
 Printed Textiles course.

 Christopher Rutter was trained at Wimbledon College of Art and The City and Guilds of London Art School as a Stone Carver/Sculptor and did his M.A. in the School of Architecture at East London University.
 He has worked as an architectural carver on a wide variety of old and new buildings including Westminster Abbey, Ely Cathedral and King’s College chapel and the Fitzwilliam Museum, Cambridge.